robertoeula/officina/README.md

 At the beginning, I asked some general questions to better understand what was necessary before even starting to ask for the code. <br />

-> <br />*I would like to start programming a website together, but first of all I would like to know about platforms or portals where I could publish the site, or the programs I should use to paste the code and review it.
+> <br /> *I would like to start programming a website together, but first of all I would like to know about platforms or portals where I could publish the site, or the programs I should use to paste the code and review it.
 I would like to understand what ecosystem I should work within.
 I have a Windows laptop.* <br /><br />

-I gave ChatGPT some references of simple and personal websites and...<br />
+I gave ChatGPT some references of simple and personal websites and we created the GitHub repository and the project files.<br />

-> <br />*Vorrei iniziare a programmare un sito insieme, ma prima di tutto vorrei conoscere delle piattaforme o dei portali su cui io potrei pubblicare questo sito, oppure i programmi che dovrei utilizzare e incollare il codice e revisionarlo.
-Quindi al di là del fatto che devo scrivere codice, vorrei sapere un attimo con che ecosistema devo muovermi.
-Ho un portatile Windows.*<br /><br />

-Alcuni prompt potrebbero differire dagli originali per sintassi e punteggiatura.
-La lunghezza e il senso dei testi sono rimasti invariati.
+> <br /> *I would like to start with a homepage and some separate pages, but I like the approach of the website [...] where the elements are not in a bar at the top but arranged vertically on the left and open windows on the right.
+However, this might create problems on mobile, so it would be necessary to maintain two versions.
+To start, I would say to create a homepage, a page with information about me and about the site itself with contacts at the bottom, and a project page titled Banco where I will gather my texts and publications directly on the site.
+In order: homepage (which will open by clicking on the site title “Officina”), Banco where I will publish the things I write, and then Informazioni; these three elements arranged vertically as in the site [...] rather than only in the top bar.* <br /><br />

+I later wrote short practical prompts about the workflow between VS Code and GitHub and I started refining typography and spacing in style.css.<br />

+> <br /> *The name “box 1” does not satisfy me very much.
+I would like something analogous related to the working-class and workshop environment but suitable as an analogy for being a container of reflections on topics I care about and books I have read.
+In addition, I would like you to resize the texts of the sidebar to 16px, set the body text on the various pages to 20px and the titles to 32px.
+I would like the sidebar buttons to be 60px high and positioned 120px from the left edge, raising their container to 271px from the bottom edge.
+I would make the background color CCCCCC and introduce the text “My name” at the top left as a kind of signature with size 16 and color 666666, spaced 60px from the top edge and 120px from the left edge.
+Thank you.* <br /><br />

+<br /> *[index.html] This is index.html: From what we discussed before, I notice some errors such as the word “Officina” not being clickable and the non-uniform spacing between the three pages (Officina, Banco and Informazioni).* <br /><br />

+Some prompts may differ from the originals in syntax and punctuation.
+The length and meaning of the texts remain unchanged.

 ## Questions & Feedback / Contribution

 Open an issue or contact me:

 Blah blah blah

-Officina è un progetto personale ma sempre aperto a contributi e suggerimenti.
-In particolare sono sempre alla ricerca di:

-Riferimenti e letture correlate ai temi trattati;
+Officina is a personal project but always open to contributions and suggestions.
+In particular, I am always looking for:

+Related references and readings connected to the topics discussed;
 ...

 ## License